kjekac/docs/contract language considerations.md

 # Desiderata

+* State changes are described in an analyzable way.

+  Metric: Amount of code required to prove properties of a state change.
+Less is better.

+* Hard to introduce errors.

+  Metric: The amount of ways the minimal examples can be erroneously implementated that are syntactically "similar" to a correct version.
+Fewer is better.

 * Composability.

   Metric 1: Number of minimal examples that can be composed with other ones, without changing their implementations.
 More is better.

   Metric 2: Amount of code required to piece together the minimal examples to (correctly functioning) larger examples.
 Less is better.

   Some examples of contracts that should ideally be composable: